-A brokerage is any company that acts as an intermediary between the buyer and seller of an asset in exchange for a commission.
-For example, a real estate brokerage specializes in connecting buyers and sellers of real estate.
+A brokerage, or broker, is any company that acts as an intermediary between the buyer and seller of an asset in exchange for a commission.
+For example, a real estate broker specializes in connecting buyers and sellers of real estate.

-Much like a soap bubble, bubbles in the stock market always pop.
+Much like a soap bubble, market bubbles always pop.
 When a bubble in the market pops, prices of assets within the bubbling sector collapse, bringing them down to more realistic valuations.

 15. Bull Market

 A bull market is a market in which the vast majority of assets are heading up in value.
-Bull markets differ from market bubbles because the movement takes place in a more rational way.
+These upward-trending markets differ from market bubbles because the movement takes place in a more rational way.

 16. Capital Gains or Losses

 Capital gains or losses are the profits or losses experienced through the sale of assets.
-Both individuals and the companies they invest in experience capital gains and losses.
+Both individuals and the companies they invest in experience these types of gains and losses.